Beckwith Park Dam Decommissioning

 Thank you to all who took the time to complete the feedback questionnaire.
 The results of the feedback questionnaire will be posted here soon.

-The primary objective of the Beckwith Pond Dam Decommissioning Project is to separate the water license and its duties and responsibilities from the adjacent property and assign those to the Beckwith Park property (i.e., to the District of Saanich): the Provincial Dam Safety Office Under the Water Sustainability Act and Dam Safety Regulation administers the licensing, maintenance and decommissioning requirements for the license in question.
+The primary objective of the Beckwith Pond Dam Decommissioning Project is to separate the water licence and its duties and responsibilities from the adjacent property and assign those to the Beckwith Park property (i.e., to the District of Saanich): the Provincial Dam Safety Office Under the Water Sustainability Act and Dam Safety Regulation administers the licensing, maintenance and decommissioning requirements for the licence in question.

 Dam Decommissioning